didioj/Labs/Lab6.md

 Words/Ladder Graph
 ------------------
-Generate  an undirected graph over the 5757 5-letter words in the datafile `words_dat.txt.gz`.
+Generate  an undirected graph over the 5757 5-letter words in the datafile `words4_dat.txt.gz`.
 Two words are connected by an edge if they differ in one letter, resulting in 14,135 edges.
 This example is described in Section 1.1 in Knuth's book (see [1]_ and [2]_).